Karimka0/FindEulerPath/README.md

 This project contains a C++ implementation of searching Euler path or cycle both in directed and in undirected graphs.
 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.

 ## Overview
 The program accepts the number of vertices and the adjacency matrix of the graph or oriented graph as input.
 The program checks whether the adjacencey matrix is symmetric, i.e. whether we are given a graph or an oriented graph.
 Next, the program checks the conditions for the degrees of vertices and the connectivity of the graph.
 If the graph is connected and the conditions are fulfilled (different conditions are checked for an undirected graph and for an oriented graph), then the graph is an Euler graph or semi-Euler graph.
-And depending on this, the program outputs an Euler cycle or a path, respectively.
+And depending on ..., the program outputs an Euler cycle or a path, respectively.

 ## Features

-- Determines if a given graph has an Eulerian path or cycle.
+- Determines if a given graph has an Euler path or cycle.
 - Outputs the Eulerian path or cycle if one exists.
 - Can process both graphs and oriented graphs.